Discovery of giant radio sources from TGSS ADR 1: radio, optical, and infrared properties: Results

 \subsection{Spectral index}

-For a radio source, its spectral index ($\alpha^{1400}_{150}$) represents the energy distribution of relativistic electrons, and its measurement should therefore ideally cover a wide frequency range.
-For synchrotron radiation, unless it is affected by radiative losses and optical depth effects, it is well known that the radio flux density varies with frequency as S$_{\nu} \propto \nu^{-\alpha}$.
+For a radio source, spectral index ($\alpha^{1400}_{150}$) represents the energy distribution of relativistic electrons, and its measurement should therefore ideally cover a wide frequency range.
+We made sigma-clipping at a level of 3$\sigma_{rms}$, where $\sigma_{rms}$ is the local RMS noise of images.

-The two-point spectral index of giant radio galaxies in the present paper between 150 and 1400 MHz is calculated assuming $\propto \nu^{-\alpha}$, where $\alpha$ is the spectral index and $S_{\nu}$ is the radiative flux density at a given frequency $\nu$.
-These spectral index have been determined by integrating over the same aperture at both frequencies.
-Out of 53 GRGs with spectral index information, no one show flat-spectrum ($\alpha_{150}^{1400}<0.5$).
-Most of the GRGs show a steep radio spectrum ($\alpha_{150}^{1400}>0.5$) which is the common property of lobe-dominated radio galaxies.
+The two-point spectral index between 150 and 1400 MHz is calculated for the sources reported in the present paper and is mentioned in Table \ref{tab:GRG-GRQ}.
+These spectral indexes have been determined by integrating over the same aperture at both frequencies.
+Out of the 34 GRSs with spectral index information, no sources show flat-spectrum ($\alpha_{150}^{1400}<0.5$).
+All the GRSs show steep radio spectrum ($\alpha_{150}^{1400}>0.5$) which is the common property of lobe-dominated RGs.